 - travel for youth or youth projects.

-The cumulative objective of multiple years of ISCP programming is to build relationships and readiness for LA to host a Cultural Olympiad.
-This will be accomplished by preparing local vendors to stage high-quality international events in many neighborhoods and communities; and by helping a broad set of international artists to test LA host relationships, develop audience experiences, and secure 10-year travel documents.
+The cumulative objective of multiple years of ISCP programming is to build relationships and readiness for LA to welcome the global community in 2028.
+This will be accomplished by preparing local vendors to stage high-quality international events in many neighborhoods and communities; and by helping a broad set of international artists to build relationships and audiences.

-An ancillary goal of the ISCP is to engage foreign consulate offices in Los Angeles, California, and/or elsewhere in the USA in collaborating with the City of Los Angeles and local nonprofit concert presenters.
+An ancillary goal of the ISCP is to foster relationships between nonprofit presenters and foreign consulate offices in Los Angeles, California, and/or elsewhere in the USA..

 This collaboration may be: